Restorative Dentistry – Lenox Hill, NY

 Smile Repair on the Upper East Side

 While Dorian Tetelman, DDS and his dedicated Manhattan dental team work hard to ensure patients keep their smiles whole and healthy for life, this may not always be possible.
 When patients experience dental decay or damage, Dr. Tetelman has years of experience and advanced training offering the most comprehensive treatment options.
-We utilize the latest dental techniques and technologies all in our comfortable, welcoming dental practice.
+We utilize the latest dental techniques and technologies all in our comfortable, welcoming dental office.
 Contact us to find out more or schedule an appointment today for quality restorative dentistry in Lenox Hill, NY.

 Traditional Dental Crowns & Fixed Bridges